 Tickets: US$30 per person

 Entering Sigiriya Museum alone (US$5).
-Ticket to Lions Rock includes museum.
+Ticket to Lions Rock includes a museum.

 Opening Hours: 7 am to 7 pm, the ticket counter closes at 5 pm though.
 It’s possible to visit the Lion Rock for sunset viewing, but not for sunrise viewing.